zengbing15/lumos_doc/docs/introduction/workflow.md

 id: workflow
 title: Workflow
 ---
-The basic steps for developing a CKB DApp are as follows:
+The DApp development generally follows the following basic steps:

 1. Learn the prerequisite basic knowledge of CKB.

 2. Set up the development environment.

-3. Install a CKB Node.
+3. Install and start the CKB node.

 4. Create accounts.

-5. Walk through the Hello Lumos example.
+5. Install Lumos packages.

-6. Go through basic program tasks.
-The DApps built with Lumos mainly deal with user queries and transaction requests, such as transferring CKB, DAO deposits, withdrawals, and other operations of the user assets.
+6. Establish the connection with the CKB network by the setup of the config manager and the Lumos indexer. <!--The Lumos indexer indexes cells locally to provide cells for queries and transaction requests.-->

+   For more information about setting up the config manager, see [Set Up the Config Manger](../tutorials/config).
+For more information about setting up the Lumos indexer, see [Set Up the Lumos Indexer](../tutorials/indexer).

+7. Program the DApp functions by using Lumos to deal with user queries and transaction requests.